nikfrank/react-ulpan/README.md

 export const target = 'server';
 ```

-in some industry applications, the configuratino value will be provided to our app from an environment variable, so that the devOps team's deployment system can tell us the correct ```apiDomain``` or ```target``` for a given build
+in some industry applications, the configuration value will be provided to our app from an environment variable, so that the devOps team's deployment system can tell us the correct ```apiDomain``` or ```target``` for a given build

 some staging builds will use fakes, and often testing and staging builds will have a specific ```apiDomain``` or domains which point to testing / staging servers.